LibVega/Vega/README.md

 Thanks to the following projects/groups for their libraries or tools used by or adapted for Vega:

 * [GLFW3](https://www.glfw.org/) - Library used for windowing and input
+* [OpenAL-Soft](https://openal-soft.org/) - Library used for audio playback and effects

 ## Licensing